Kamuy

 A kamuy (カムィ; カムイ) is a spiritual or divine being in Ainu mythology, a term denoting a supernatural entity composed of or possessing spiritual energy.

 The Ainu people have many myths about the kamuy, passed down through oral traditions and rituals.
 The stories of the kamuy were portrayed in chants and performances, which were often performed during sacred rituals.

 Concept

 In concept, kamuy are similar to the Japanese kami but this translation misses some of the nuances of the term (the missionary John Batchelor assumed that the Japanese term was of Ainu origin).

 The usage of the term is very extensive and contextual among the Ainu, and can refer to something regarded as especially positive as well as something regarded as especially strong.
 Kamuy can refer to spiritual beings, including animals, plants, the weather, and even human tools.
 Guardian angels are called Ituren-Kamui.

-Kamuy are numerous; some are delineated and named, such as Kamuy Fuchi, the hearth goddess, while others are not.
+Kamuy are numerous; some are delineated and named, such as Kamuy-huci, the hearth goddess, while others are not.
 Kamuy often have very specific associations, for instance, there is a kamuy of the undertow.
 Batchelor compares the word with the Greek term daimon.

 Personified deities of Ainu mythology often have the term kamuy applied as part of their names.